rodrigobalazs/springboot-nosql/README.md

      -H 'Content-Type: application/json' -d \
 '{
     "title": "The Importance of Continuous Learning",
-    "content": "Embracing continuous learning can help you stay adaptable in a changing world."
+    "content": "continuous learning can help you stay adaptable in a changing world."
 }';
 ```